Thornton Primary School

 Our work in Maths, for instance, clearly demonstrates this approach.
 We now utilise Power Maths across school to ensure a consistency in the teaching and learning of maths in all classes.
 Although we are a small school with mixed age classes, for maths lessons, all children work in their year groups, reducing class sizes to a maximum of 20.
 This mastery approach in maths, as with all subjects, provides a broad, deep understanding of concepts and enables all children to reach their full potential.

-The recent pandemic has meant that when implementing our curriculum intention that there has had to be adaptions made.
 Subject Leaders have thought carefully about what children know and what they must know, including what learning they missed.
 When mapping out our curriculum, Subject Leaders have ensured that we teach ‘smarter’ and ensure children’s learning gaps across all of the curriculum are catered for and children are able to catch-up on lost learning time.

 Subject Leaders and Class Teachers constantly develop their teaching practice to ensure the children at Thornton Primary School receive the best possible education and reach their full potential.
 As a school, staff work in collaboration with other local schools and Teaching and Learning Consultants to share ideas about how best to educate children and take part in research to better improve practice at so that we reach our goal of all children becoming life-long learners.